Spring Energized Seals & Spring-Energized PTFE Seals

 Low Friction Dynamic Sealing

-Vacuum and Low-Pressure Sealing
+Vacuum and Zero-Pressure Sealing

 Spring Types